Santino Marella: Intercontinental Champion (2007–2009)

 Marella then began a gradual heel turn and became increasingly jealous of his girlfriend, Maria.
 Over several weeks, they appeared together in a series of segments on Raw, including two "game show" skits, hosted by General Manager William Regal, which resulted in retired wrestler Ron Simmons winning a date with Maria, to Santino's dismay.
 Marella began a publicity campaign against the WWE Films production, The Condemned, as its DVD release neared.
 He was eventually confronted by the film's star, Steve Austin, who argued the film's merits before delivering a Stone Cold Stunner to Marella and hosing him and Maria with beer.
 During the Austin angle, Marella repeatedly mocked him and his catchphrases in humorously broken English, starting a new comedic trend in his gimmick.
 After a short angle with Jerry Lawler, which included Lawler hitting his signature fist drop maneuver after Marella lost a match to the returning Chris Jericho on the November 26 episode of Raw, Marella formed a tag team with Carlito.

 Around this time, Maria was offered a photo shoot for Playboy magazine.
 After unsuccessfully persuading her to decline it, Marella tried to sabotage the cover unveiling (an in-ring segment of Raw), causing Maria to dump him.
-At WrestleMania XXIV, Maria had a "Playboy BunnyMania Lumberjack match."
-Santino interfered near the end of the match, pulling Maria off of a pin, and was punched by Jerry Lawler.
-After the match (which Maria's team lost), he was clotheslined by guest "Master of Ceremonies", Snoop Dogg.
-The next night on Raw, Maria wrestled Marella.
-Seven other women ganged up on him, and held his legs apart for Maria to headbutt his testicles and pin him.
-This ended their feud.
-Marella and Carlito then feuded with Hardcore Holly and Cody Rhodes over the World Tag Team Championship.
-During a title match between them, Roddy Piper distracted Marella, who was then pinned.
-This sparked a rivalry with Piper, which included a confrontation on Jimmy Kimmel Live!.
+The next night on Raw, during one of Maria's bikini shows, Santino challenged Maria while she was wearing a pink bikini.
+However, no matter what he tried, she always countered perfectly, taunting him after each counter.
+Maria performed a body slam, suplex and leg drop on Santino.
+One of the more memorable moments of the match was when Maria slapped her behind and told Santino, "Kiss my behind, baby." before tossing him into the corner and doing a Stink Face on him.
+Throughout the entire match, Maria was smiling and laughing as she dominated Santino with ease.
+Eventually, Maria overwhelmed him with her lips and kiss, which counted as a submission hold.
+Maria continued to kiss Santino until he tapped out, but even after that, she continued to kiss him, intending to fully humiliate him.